Thinking about optimizing your website or your rankings suddenly went down and you don’t know what caused it?

 Maybe the problem wasn’t with your website but a search engine algorithm change occurred.

-Either way, if you’re just starting or in the midst of the journey of getting your website ranked knowing what’s going on in the SEO world can help a lot.
+Either way, if you’re just starting or in the middle of the journey of getting your website ranked knowing what’s going on in the SEO world can help a lot.

 This is why I decided to make this post so you know exactly where to turn to when you want to keep up with the daily changes search engines make to make sure the highest quality content is being shown to its users.